Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 The amount of hiking water you require depends upon:

 You can also help your body post-hike by drinking a quart or two of water right after you take off your boots.
+This takes discipline, to strip off sweaty socks and park yourself for half an hour as you sip.

-What about on the trail?
+What about how much water to drink while on the trail?

 Staying well hydrated should be a simple matter of drinking when you feel thirsty, right?

-Often, by the time you "feel" thirsty, you've already lost a lot of water via perspiration and respiration (open mouth breathing on an up-slope, for instance).
+By the time you "feel" thirsty, you've already lost a lot of water via perspiration and respiration (open mouth breathing on an up-slope, for instance).

 Allowing yourself to become dehydrated is setting yourself up for hiking inflammation.